-The CentOS Brands
+The CentOS Brand

-The CentOS brand is the name or trademark that connects the producer with their products.
-In this case, the producer is The CentOS Project and the products are the CentOS distributions, the CentOS web sites, the CentOS promotion stuff, etc.
+The CentOS Brand is the name or trademark that connects the producer with their products.
+In this case, the producer is The CentOS Project and the products are The CentOS Project visual manifestations.

-See Section 2.5 [Filesystem trunk Identity Brands], page 4, for more information.
+See Section 2.5 [Directories trunk Identity Brands], page 10, for more information.